Trivaxy/VerifexPad/DEPLOYMENT.md

 REACT_APP_API_URL="https://api.your-domain.com/api" npm run build
 ```

-Upload the generated `build/` directory to your static host (GitHub Pages, Netlify, CloudFront, etc.).
-If you host under a sub-path, update your host configuration to rewrite requests to `index.html`.
+Upload `frontend/build/` to your preferred static host (GitHub Pages, Netlify, S3/CloudFront, etc.).
+If you host the backend and frontend on the same domain, configure your reverse proxy to forward `/api` to the backend as shown below.

-## 5. Optional reverse proxy
+## 4. Optional reverse proxy

-If you prefer a single domain, proxy `/api` to the backend and serve the static files directly.
 Example Nginx snippet:

 ```nginx
 server {